I Can See Your Voice (Dutch game show)

-I Can See Your Voice is a Dutch television mystery music game show based on the South Korean programme of the same title.
+I Can See Your Voice is a Dutch television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) and contestant(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on RTL 4 on 29 October 2020.